Last updated on February 24th, 2023 at 11:01 am

 What Is Census Records?

 Census Records are information about family history that contains a lot of information that connects generations.
-In this blog, we will tell you 1940 Census Records and US Census Records.
+In this blog, we will tell you about 1940 Census Records and US Census Records.

 Whether you just started researching your American ancestors or have been doing it for decades the US federal census is a must for answers to questions.
 Like who are my ancestors and where do they live?
 Where do they come from?
 How did they put a roof over their heads and food on the table?
-But why the federal census the United States Constitution requires that representatives to the US House are proportional to the number of people who live in each state.
+But why the federal census of the United States Constitution requires that representatives to the US House are proportional to the number of people who live in each state?

 Article 1 section 2 says that the number of Representatives is based on a national census conducted every 10 years.
 I know what you’re thinking what does that have to do with building your family tree?

 Why Is A Census Taken

 Census records help in tax purposes.
-The census impact can however be felt on a community at all levels.
+The census impact can however be felt in a community at all levels.
 When a country holds a census, officials are able to see the country’s growth and change.
 This information allows the state to see where federal and state funds are to be allocated.
 The United States also uses census data to determine each state’s representation in state and federal parliament.

 The United States has grown significantly in population since its initial years as a declared nation.
 You probably know many of the historical and political changes that contributed to this stunning increase if you are a student of American history.